Nick Jonas Shares Beautiful Acoustic ‘Shallow’ Cover Dedicated To Wife Priyanka Chopra

 “Shallow” is currently nominated for the Oscar for Best Original Song.
 It has already received a Golden Globe for Best Original Song, a Critic’s Choice Movie Award for Best Song, and a Grammy Award for Best Song Written for Visual Media.
 Gaga and Cooper won an additional Grammy for Best Pop Duo/Group Performance with the track.

 Jonas is not the first to share his take on the critically-acclaimed tune.
-As previously reported by the Inquisitr, Kelly Clarkson shook A Star is Born fans last week with her cover of “Shallow.”
-The singer debuted her version of the track on a tour stop in Green Bay, Wisconsin during her “Minute + a Glass of Wine” segment.
+As previously reported by The Inquisitr, Kelly Clarkson shook A Star is Born fans last week with her cover of “Shallow.”
+The singer debuted her version of the track on a tour stop in Green Bay, Wisconsin, during her “Minute + a Glass of Wine” segment.
 The duet-turned-solo quickly went viral on social media.

 Cooper and Gaga are slated to perform “Shallow” together once again at the Oscars on Sunday, February 24.
 Although the two already sang the duet during one of Lady Gaga’s Enigma shows in Las Vegas, Cooper admitted that he is a bit nervous to do it again.